Rapptz/gum/docs/api/video/display_mode.rst

     Returns the number of video displays available.
 Note that for all functions that take in a display index, the index should be in the range of 0 to ``number_of_video_displays() - 1``.
-    Throws :class:`error` if an error occurs.
+    If an error occurs, the error handler is invoked.
+See |error|.

 .. class:: display_mode